mixanemca/cdnscli/README.md

 ## What is it?

-This utility will allow you to work with CloudFlare DNS from the CLI:
+`cfdnscli` is a powerful cross-platform utility for managing DNS records and zones in CloudFlare, written in Go.
+It provides convenient tools for both task automation and manual management through the terminal.

+The utility supports two modes of operation:

+- Classic CLI: Perfect for use in scripts, automation, and executing standalone commands.
+- TUI (Text User Interface): An interactive text-based interface for more convenient management.

+#### Key Features

-- add, change and delete zones and resource records
+- Manage zones and resource records: add, modify, and delete them.
-- get more information
+- Retrieve detailed information about zones and records.
-- search
+- Search DNS records by various parameters.
-- export and import resource record sets
+- Export and import resource record sets in a convenient format.
+- Easy-to-use interface, ideal for administrators and developers.

 ## Usage